 - The annotations are definitely not in the handwriting of Sir Henry Neville, as claimed by Casson and Rubinstein in their 2016 Sir Henry Neville: The Evidence and by Ken Feinstein in his blog.

-- A substantial preponderance of evidence, much of it reproduced in the article, supports the conclusion that the annotations are by Edward de Vere, 17th Earl of Oxford.
-While the article focuses, as appropriate to the publication, on the forensic dimension of the handwriting, it also summarizes the reason why de Vere is a likely annotator of the volumes based on historical and biographical circumstance.
+- A substantial preponderance of evidence, reproduced in the article, supports the conclusion that the annotations are by Edward de Vere, 17th Earl of Oxford.
+While the article focuses, as appropriate to the publication, on the forensic dimension of the handwriting, it also summarizes the reasons why de Vere is a likely annotator of the volumes based on historical and biographical circumstance.

-It will of course be interesting to see how Shakespeare Inc. responds to this new evidence as it is brought forward to a larger public view in coming months.
-Meanwhile, for those a little Latin, the two featured images should give a foreshadowing of.
+It will, of course, be interesting to see how Shakespeare Inc. responds to this new evidence as it is brought forward to a larger public view in coming months.
+Meanwhile, for those a little Latin, the two featured images should give a foreshadowing.

 These and any other images from the images from the Audley End Archives are reproduced courtesy the generosity of the Trustees of Audley End.